RobotML/RobotML-documentation/DevGuide.rst

 Presentation
 ************

-This section will descrbe how to install and use the RobotML DSL.
+This section will describe how to install and use the RobotML Domain Specific-Language.

 Contents: